On Rota-Baxter and Nijenhuis anti-flexible algebras: Anti-flexible Nijenhuis algebras

 The author thanks EPSRC GCRF project EP/T001968/1, Capacity building in Africa via technology-driven research in algebraic and arithmetic geometry (part of the Abram Gannibal Project) for supporting his visit to Loughborough University during which a part of this paper was finalized.
-He also thanks all members of the Department of Mathematics of Loughborough University for the warm welcome during his visit.
+He also thanks all members of the Department of Mathematics of Loughborough University for the warm welcome during his stay.
+He would like to thank the anonymous reviewers for their valuable comments and suggestions.